juliaolivieri/COMP_162_2024/lecture19/classwork19.md

 1. **(CW) Find the coefficients corresponding to each independent variable.
 Which column has the largest-magnitude coefficient?
 Smallest-magnitude?
 Does this breakdown make sense to you?**
 1. What happens if you include the dependent variable in the training set?
 1. Try training a model with only a subset of the independent variables.
 How does the model perform?
-1. Download the apple quality dataset: https://drive.google.com/file/d/1MJGf7XJSdrGCy6hKDtvS9rt5HvlevMK6/view?usp=sharing.
-Decide on a column to use as the dependent variable.
-Try predicting the dependent variable based on the independent variables.
-Which independent variables are most useful for predicting the dependent variable?

 Variable | Description